natashaclerkin/bia-MS3/README.md

 I wanted to use [Montserrat](https://fonts.google.com/specimen/Montserrat#about) for the headings and [Open Sans](https://fonts.google.com/specimen/Open+Sans/#about) as a supporting body font to achieve the desired clean-cut image.

 ### Icons
-Materialize icons has been used for this project.
+Font Awesome icons has been used for this project.

 ### Color Scheme
 The Bia.ie brand monochrome colour scheme was implemented along with pops of green to reflect the Irish fresh products represented throughout the site.